awsdocs/aws-xray-developer-guide/doc-source/xray-api-configuration.md

 }
 ```

 The following example uses the previous file as input to change the default rule to one percent with no reservoir\.
+Tags are optional\.
+If you choose to add tags, a tag key is required, and tag values are optional\.
+To remove existing tags from a sampling rule, use [UntagResource](https://docs.aws.amazon.com/xray/latest/api/API_UntagResource.html)

 ```
-$ aws xray update-sampling-rule --cli-input-json file://1000-default.json
+$ aws xray update-sampling-rule --cli-input-json file://1000-default.json --tags [{"Key": "key_name","Value": "value"},{"Key": "key_name","Value": "value"}]
 {
     "SamplingRuleRecords": [
         {